FranciaMoran/QuizApp_a11y/README.md

 # QuizApp_a11y
-Accessible Quiz App about the American Revolution
+Accessible Quiz App about the American Revolution using JavaScript and jQuery